Mary Elliott Hill: Publications

 Hill was a co-author on more than 40 papers, but was never listed as the senior author.

-Mary Elliot Hill collaborated in the writing of two textbooks.
+Mary Elliott Hill collaborated in the writing of two textbooks.
 The first, General College Chemistry (1944), was written in conjunction with her husband Carl Hill and with Myron B. Towns.
 The laboratory manual Experiments in Organic Chemistry (1954) was made into four editions.

 Personal life

 Hill was married to Carl McClellan Hill, but the exact date of their marriage is unknown.
 One source says that they were married two years after she was introduced to him by a classmate at age 16 while another indicates that they married during her sophomore year at Virginia State College, suggesting that their marriage occurred somewhere between 1925 and 1927.
 With her husband, she had three children.
 In a 1963 newspaper interview, hobbies mentioned were reading, studying German and Russian, and enjoying flower arranging and watching football.
 The Hills were active members of their Presbyterian Churches in Nashville, Tennessee, and Frankfort Kentucky.

 The Hills had just returned from a trip to England, when Mary died from "a heart condition" she had "for some time", in King's Daughters Hospital in Frankfort, Kentucky on February 12, 1969.